 Can my family and friends eat at the hospice?

-When our volunteers are available, we also provide a supper menu for visitors from 4pm to 6pm on weekdays.
+Yes.
+When our volunteers are available, we can provide a supper menu for visitors from 4pm to 6pm on weekdays.

 Can my pets visit me?

 Yes.
 We understand your pet is important to you and welcome them to visit but please discuss this with a member of your Nursing Team beforehand.
 While they’re here, we ask that pets are kept under control and that dogs are kept on a lead.
 For hygiene reasons we also ask you not to feed your pets in patient areas.

 Can my relatives and friends telephone to ask how I am?

 Yes, people can call at any time of day or night.
 If the nurse caring for you is busy when they phone, our receptionist will take their number and someone will call them back as soon as possible.

 Yes.
 We have a cordless phone on each ward that you’re welcome to use.

 Can I use my mobile phone?

 Yes, at any time.
 To respect other patients’ privacy, please set your phone to silent and ask your visitors to use their mobiles away from patient areas.

 Can I smoke?